CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 Vesta Studio have one big Velcro strap over the instep, allowing you to quickly and securely tighten them.

-You will love them because they are suitable not only for spinning but for other sports, including crossfit.
+You will love them because they are suitable for spinning and other sports, including CrossFit.

 Their cleats are recessed, making no contact with the ground.
 Remember, they are not compatible with LOOK Delta cleats.